Around The Worlds

-Step 1: Hold dumbbells to your sides with palms facing away from you
+Step 1: To begin around the worlds, hold dumbbells to your sides with palms facing away from you

 Step 2: Raise your arms out to your sides, around to a position directly overhead, keeping your arms straight throughout